bibbox/bibbox-documentation/docs/index.md

 * What is the BIBBOX Framework ?

-The  BIBBOX Framework is a Basic Infrastructure Building Box (BIBBOX), because it was originally targeted towards biobanks it is sometimes also known as a Biobank in a Box.
-The BIBBOX provides the possibility to create install apps and serve them directly towards the End-User.
-In the current state we are building apps to support pathologists, bioinformaticians and biobanks in their direct work as well as in Data-Management.
+The  BIBBOX Framework is a Basic Infrastructure Building Box (BIBBOX).
+As it originally targeted biobanks, it might sometimes also be known as a "Biobank in a Box".
+The BIBBOX provides the possibility to create and install apps, and also serve them directly towards the end-user.
+In the current state, we are building apps to support pathologists, bioinformaticians and biobanks in their daily work as well as in data management.
 The current framework mainly serves as a workflow demo SAAS-System and is not going into a productive state anytime soon.

 Check out the [User guide](user-guide) for further instructions on how to use the  BIBBOX.